ops-center/grafana-dashboards/mongodb/README.md

 #### Import Grafana Dashboard

 Now, on your Grafana UI, import the json files of dashboards located in the `mongodb` folder of this repository.
+If you are using mongodb exporter image `kubedb/mongodb_exporter:v0.20.4` please use the dashboards json from `mongodb/legacy` folder of this repository.

 1. Select `Import` from the `Plus(+)` icon from the left bar of the Grafana UI